 The Company enters into financial transactions with other GEC affiliates in the normal course of business.
-These include loans, derivative instruments and foreign currency transactions on an "arm's length" or cost plus basis.
 In addition, the Company enters into transactions with GEC affiliates and derivative transactions with HMS.
-Transactions and balances between the Company and other GEC affiliates are detailed in Notes 4, 5, 6, 7, 9, 12, 13 14, 15, 16 and 19.
+Transactions and balances between the Company and other GEC affiliates are detailed in Notes 4, 5, 6, 7, 9, 13, 14, 15, 16, 17 and 20.